 - 3 tbsp maple syrup

-- Spread the mousse layer on top of the brownie layer and smooth it out evenly.
-Refrigerate for at least another 2 hours, or until mousse is firm.
+Spread the mousse layer on top of the brownie layer and smooth it out evenly.
+Refrigerate for at least 2 hours, or freeze for 30 minutes until mousse is firm.
 Cut into small pieces and serve chilled.

 Canned coconut cream can be found in the Asian section of your grocery store.
 If you can only find coconut milk, go ahead and use that instead in this recipe.
 You can use the thicker part of the coconut milk from the can.